Personal Fitness Trainer & Health Coach

 Pain in the hip flexors can be alleviated by using the RICE method (Rest, ice, compression, and elevation), stretching gently, and using over-the-counter pain medication.
-However, you should make an appointment with your primary care physician as soon as possible if the pain is severe if it does not get better, if it stops you from walking, or if it is accompanied by indications of infection.
+However, you should make an appointment with your primary care physician as soon as possible if the pain is severe, if it does not get better, if it stops you from walking, or if indications of infection accompany it.

-"Although most injuries to the hip flexors recover within two months with the help of time, active Rest, and self-care, there are some injuries that are serious enough to require the attention of a specialist.
-If this is the case, you could find that working with a physical therapist or, in more extreme circumstances, undergoing surgery to heal the muscle rips can be beneficial to you, "says Hascalovici.
+"Although most injuries to the hip flexors recover within two months with the help of time, active Rest, and self-care, some injuries are serious enough to require the attention of a specialist.
+If this is the case, you could find that working with a physical therapist or, in more extreme circumstances, undergoing surgery to heal the muscle rips can benefit you, "says Hascalovici.

 Warming up and stretching before engaging in physical activity is one of the best ways to reduce the likelihood of sustaining an injury to the hip flexors Pain.